grb-bs-go/martian-robot-challenge/README.md

 ## Future Enhancements
 The project is designed to be extensible, allowing for the addition of new command types and features as needed.

+## License
+This project is licensed under the MIT License.

+## Questions & Queries?
+Feel free to drop me a line if there are any questions or issues regarding this project.

+Thanks & Regards Gavin Bayfield
+Director & Lead Consultant, Jasmine Enterprise Software Services Ltd +44 (0)7585 898359
+services@jessenterprise.com
+www.jessenterprise.com